spurtcommerce/packages/Auth/README.md

 npm install @spurtcommerce/auth
 ```

-**Implementation logic:**
+#### Implementation logic:

 The authorizationChecker function takes three parameters:

-**Function Signature:**
+#### Function Signature:

-    • connection: A TypeORM connection object.
+* connection: A TypeORM connection object.
-    • jwtSecret: A secret key used for JWT operations.
+* jwtSecret: A secret key used for JWT operations.
-    • cryptoSecret: A secret key used for cryptographic operations.
+* cryptoSecret: A secret key used for cryptographic operations.

-**Inner Authorization Checker Function:**
+#### Inner Authorization Checker Function:

-    • Parses the authorization header from the HTTP request to extract the JWT token
+* Parses the authorization header from the HTTP request to extract the JWT token
-    • Decrypts the JWT token using CryptoJS and verifies it using the provided jwtSecret
+* Decrypts the JWT token using CryptoJS and verifies it using the provided jwtSecret
-    • Checks if the token exists in the database to see if it has been revoked.
+* Checks if the token exists in the database to see if it has been revoked.
-    • Validates the user based on their ID and role
+* Validates the user based on their ID and role
-    • Depending on the specified roles, it validates the user against different entities (Customer, Vendor, User) in the database
+* Depending on the specified roles, it validates the user against different entities (Customer, Vendor, User) in the database
-    • It checks if the user has the required role and sets action.request.user accordingly
+* It checks if the user has the required role and sets action.request.user accordingly
-    • For roles other than 'customer', 'vendor', and 'admin-vendor', the function performs additional permission checks based on the user's group and the requested route
+* For roles other than 'customer', 'vendor', and 'admin-vendor', the function performs additional permission checks based on the user's group and the requested route
-    • It retrieves and parses permissions from the user or user group and checks if the user has the necessary permissions for the requested route
+* It retrieves and parses permissions from the user or user group and checks if the user has the necessary permissions for the requested route

-**Return Values:**
+#### Return Values:

 The function returns true if the user is authorized, false otherwise.

 ### Usage Example